Building from source (Windows, macOS, Linux)

 unzip app/build/distributions/app-5.5.0.zip

-Then, we can repeatedly run Audiveris from those files, appending arguments as desired (-help
+Then, we can repeatedly run Audiveris from those files, appending arguments as desired (-help is just used as an example):

 # (Linux & Mac, or Cygwin terminal under Windows)